Herculaneum papyri: Significance

 Until the middle of the 18th century, the only papyri known were a few survivals from medieval times.
-Most likely, these rolls would never have survived the Mediterranean climate and would have crumbled or been lost.
+Most likely, these rolls never would have survived the Mediterranean climate and would have crumbled or been lost.
 Indeed, all these rolls have come from the only surviving library from antiquity that exists in its entirety.

 These papyri contain a large number of Greek philosophical texts.
 Large parts of Books XIV, XV, XXV, and XXVIII of the magnum opus of Epicurus, On Nature and works by early followers of Epicurus are also represented among the papyri.
 Of the rolls, 44 have been identified as the work of Philodemus of Gadara, an Epicurean philosopher and poet.
 The manuscript "PHerc.Paris.2" contains part of Philodemus' On Vices and Virtues.

 The Stoic philosopher Chrysippus is attested to have written over 700 works, all of them lost, with the exception of a few fragments quoted by other authors.
 Segments of his works On Providence and Logical Questions were found among the papyri; a third work of his may have been recovered from the charred rolls.

 Parts of a poem on the Battle of Actium have also survived in the library.

-In May 2018, it was reported that fragments of the lost work Histories by Seneca the Elder have been found on a papyrus scroll (PHerc.
+In May 2018, it was reported that fragments of the lost work Histories by Seneca the Elder had been found on a papyrus scroll (PHerc.
 1067).